Tips for Staying Productive When You Live in a Van

 8. Plan your meetings back to back

-If you are living with another person in your van, consider investing in a pair of noise cancelling headphones.
-With such a small space, it’s easy to get distracted by whatever the other person in the van is doing.
-Noise cancelling headphones help tune out conversations, music, or other background nosies that might otherwise slow you down.
+If you are living with another person in your van or working out of coffee shops, consider investing in a pair of noise-canceling headphones.
+With such a small space, it’s easy to get distracted by whatever the people around you are doing.
+Noise-canceling headphones help tune out conversations, music, or other background noises that might otherwise slow you down.

 11. Hire a Virtual Assistant